-Instructor-750: SOC 25-1194.00, CIP Code 12.0413:
+Instructor-750: Standard Occupational Classification (SOC 25-1194.00), Classification of Instructional Programs (CIP Code 12.0413)

 The curriculum involves 750 hours to satisfy Texas state requirements.
 The course educates prospective student instructors to address the needs of students in the classroom and the clinic floor.
 Prospective teachers learn to utilize a system of forward-focused thinking and front-end coaching.
 By learning the methods of teaching cosmetology, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, and/or hands-on activities.